olegtarasov/docker-miniconda3-forge/readme.md

 WORKDIR /usr/app

+COPY environment.yml .

+RUN conda env create -n test -f environment.yml && \
+    conda clean --all -y

 COPY . .

-RUN conda env create -n my_env -f environment.yml && \
-    conda clean --all -y

-CMD ["/bin/bash", "-c", "eval \"$(conda shell.bash hook)\" && conda activate my_env && python my_script.py"]
+CMD ["/bin/bash", "-l", "-c", "conda activate test && python test.py"]
 ```

-This dockerfile assumes that you have an exported environment definition in `environment.yml` and your script in `my_script.py`.
+This dockerfile assumes that you have an exported environment definition in `environment.yml` and your script in `test.py`.
 This template creates a new environment based on your specification and cleans after itself.
-On startup it uses a trick with `eval "$(conda shell.bash hook)"` to activate the environment and run your script.
+On startup it activates the environment and runs your script.